 What Does the Cross Mean?

 Traditionally, the cross is said to symbolize the cross that Jesus died on.
 The spices in the dough are also said to symbolize the spices that anointed his body.

 For the Dough

-- Active sourdough starter: See below for an explanation of what your starter should look like.
+- 240 g Active sourdough starter: This is what we’ll be using in place of yeast!
+See below for an explanation of what your starter should look like.

-- Warm whole milk: You don’t want the milk super warm.
+- 245 g Warm whole milk: You don’t want the milk super warm.
 Just take the chill off of it in a pan over the stove.

-- All-purpose flour: I like to use organic all-purpose flour since it’s easier on the beneficial yeast and bacteria in sourdough.
+- 440 g All-purpose flour: I like to use organic all-purpose flour since it’s easier on the beneficial yeast and bacteria in sourdough.